 Lastly, direct-hire placements are made using a contingency model with no cost to you until a final candidate is selected.

 In a down economy, temp roles are an incredible way to keep both candidates and employers productive and competitive.
-In a tight labor market, like the one we had pre-COVID-19, we saw employers offering more direct-hire jobs.
+In a tight labor market, we see employers offering more direct-hire jobs.
 However, in any market, top companies are moving fast and showing commitment in order to attract and retain the best candidates.